barty-s/women-who-skateboard-vigo/README.md

 3. The user then sees a button to navigate back to the home page.

-4. Under the button section the user will see the footer with three icons linking to social media pages and a two links to the coder's GitHub and LinkedIn page.
+4. Under the button section the user will see the footer with three icons linking to social media pages and two links to the coder's GitHub and LinkedIn page.

 <img src="readme-docs/mobile-confirmation.png">